What is sexual harassment?

 Harassment, discrimination, bullying, and stalking, as well as any other kind of disrespect against someone’s boundaries, are unacceptable and have no place at the university.

-If you have any questions, concerns, or problems within the context of disrespecting boundaries, we encourage you to take advantage of our counseling services.
+If you have any questions, concerns, or problems within the context of disrespecting boundaries, we encourage you to take advantage of the counseling services of the University of Bamberg.

 Tips and Resources related to Disrespecting Boundaries

-- Support in cases of harassment (Women's Office of the University of Bamberg)
+- Support in cases of harassment (Anti-Discrimination Office of the University of Bamberg)

 - For more information, see Respecting Boundaries